lorentay/html200-adopt-a-dog/README.md

 ## Features

 ### Dog Adoption Listings
-You can browse adorable dogs of all sizes and personalities that are available for adoption.
+You can browse adorable dogs of all sizes and personalities available for adoption.
 Each listing includes a photo, description, personality traits, and adoption fee.
 Find the dog that's the perfect match for your lifestyle.

 ### Easy Adoption Process
 Our website makes adopting your new family member and best friend simple.
 Click the "Adopt" button on the dog's profile to add it to your shopping cart.
 Then proceed to checkout and complete your adoption.

 ### Informative Blog
-Our blog offers helpful articles on dog care, training tips, walking advice, and informative topics about owning a dog.
+Our blog offers helpful articles on dog care, training tips, walking advice, and other informative topics about owning a dog.
 We hope you find something useful.

 ## Getting Started
 To get started with the Adopt-a-Dog website: